munificent/craftinginterpreters/book/parsing-expressions.md

 ```

 This is correct, but the fact that the first nonterminal in the body of the rule
-is the same as the head of the rule means this production is **left recursive**.
+is the same as the head of the rule means this production is **left-recursive**.
 Some parsing techniques, including the one we're going to use, have trouble with
 left recursion.
 Instead, we'll use this other style: